5100 Software Licensing Compliance

 - Technology Advisory Committee (TAC)

-The technology advisory committee (TAC) is responsible for reviewing Bellevue College technology strategies and serving as a conduit for dialogue between IR and the campus regarding all technology policies and procedures.
-Membership of this group is representative of the campus, and supports the vice president of information resources by advocating for and presenting the campus technology needs.
+The technology advisory committee (TAC) is responsible for reviewing Bellevue College technology strategies and serving as a conduit for dialogue between ITS and the campus regarding all technology policies and procedures.
+Membership of this group is representative of the campus, and supports the vice president of information technology services by advocating for and presenting the campus technology needs.

 - Campus Copyright Officer (CCO)

 The director of the library media center is designated as the Bellevue College campus copyright officer.
-The CCO will have responsibility for reviewing this policy and related procedures and advising the vice president of information resources with regards to any updating and maintenance required to keep it current.
+The CCO will have responsibility for reviewing this policy and related procedures and advising the vice president of information technology services with regards to any updating and maintenance required to keep it current.

 - Human Resources (HR)

 The vice president of human resources is responsible for reviewing any updates and changes to this policy and procedures in light of current policies, providing input on the policy and its implications for employees and other affected individuals or groups.